Dsackler/lemonScript/README.md

 The stage has been set. lemonScript was to be a self-explanatory, statically-typed, esoteric language with the sole purpose of saving people who had a sour taste in their mouth from using popular languages.

 Brought to you by: Julian Arregoces, Raul Rodriguez, Brent Shafer, Justin Yee, David Sackler, Khalid *lastName* (sorry Khalid your last name isnt on slack:( )
+*I will link everyones name to their github account later*